metafacture/metafacture-core/README.md

 Setup
 -----

-Go to the Xtext parent project:
+Go to the Xtext project:

-`cd metafacture-fix/org.metafacture.fix.parent`
+`cd metafacture-fix/`

 Run the tests (in `org.metafacture.fix/src/test/java`):